Home Element Metal Vanadium

 Vanadium (V), chemical element transition metal of Group 5 (VIB) of the periodic table has properties to used in alloy making

-Properties of vanadium
+Properties of Vanadium

 In the white shining cubic crystal lattice, vanadium has the valence shell electron configuration [Ar] 3d3 4s2.
 The melting point and density of vanadium higher than those of titanium suggest the greater involvement of d-electron in metallic chemical bonding.